Ciclopaseo in Quito, Ecuador

 The Ciclopaseo is a project created by Biciaccion Foundation.
-It was administrated by this organization from 2003 until 2007, from there it was organized by the local organization Ciclopolis until 2017.
+It was administered by this organization from 2003 until 2007, from there it was organized by the local organization Ciclopolis until 2017.
 Nowadays the local traffic law enforcement organisation (Agencia Metropolitana de Tránsito by the Spanish name) is administering the project.
 A route of 30 km running from the North to South of the city is closed to traffic every Sunday from 8 am until 2 pm to give preference to cyclists and pedestrians.
 The project is run in cooperation with the Municipality and features diverse locations of the city from Carolina Park, Ejido Park the Historic Center of Quito, Avenue Rio Amazonas, and The Panecillo.